Numerical Study of Dissipative Weak Solutions for the Euler Equations of Gas Dynamics

 \section{Abstract}

-We study dissipative weak (DW) solutions of the Euler equations of gas dynamics using the first-, second-, third-, fifth-, seventh-, and ninth-order local characteristic decomposition-based central-upwind (LCDCU), low-dissipation central-upwind (LDCU), and viscous finite volume (VFV) methods, whose higher-order extensions are obtained via the framework of the alternative weighted essentially non-oscillatory (A-WENO) schemes.
+We study dissipative weak solutions of the Euler equations of gas dynamics using the first-, second-, third-, fifth-, seventh-, and ninth-order local characteristic decomposition-based central-upwind, low-dissipation central-upwind, and viscous finite volume methods, whose higher-order extensions are obtained via the framework of the alternative weighted essentially non-oscillatory (A-WENO) schemes.
 These methods are applied to several benchmark problems, including several two-dimensional Riemann problems and a Kelvin-Helmholtz instability test.
-The numerical results demonstrate that for methods converging only weakly in space and time, the limiting solutions are generalized DW solutions, approximated in the sense of ${\cal K}$-convergence and dependent on the numerical scheme.
-For all of the studied methods, we compute the associated Young measures and compare the DW solutions using entropy production and energy defect criteria.
+The numerical results demonstrate that for methods converging only weakly in space and time, the limiting solutions are generalized dissipative weak solutions, approximated in the sense of ${\mathcal K}$-convergence and dependent on the numerical scheme.
+For all of the studied methods, we compute the associated Young measures and compare the dissipative weak solutions using entropy production and energy defect criteria.